nodemailer/nodemailer-smtp-transport/README.md

 If you do not want to specify the hostname, port and security settings for a well known service, you can use it by its name (case insensitive)

-If you do not want to specify the hostname, port and security settings for a well known service, you can use it by its name.

 ```javascript
 smtpTransport({
     service: 'gmail',